Stielhandgranate: Stielhandgranate 24

-The Model 24 Stielhandgranate was stored in specially designed crates during transport, which could carry up to 15 individual grenades.
-As a safety precaution, units of the Wehrmacht were advised to only insert the actual fuse assemblies when about to go into combat.
-Later in the war, however, many soldiers of the Wehrmacht would always have their weapons ready, due to the fierceness seen in the Soviet Red Army in the east and the progressive advance of the Allies on the Western Front.
-A reminder was stenciled on each explosive charge: Vor Gebrauch Sprengkapsel einsetzen ("Before use insert detonator").

-Variants of the Stielhandgranate 24

-The Model 1924 was rather ineffective by itself at damaging or disabling an enemy armored vehicle or destroying fortifications.
-It also lacked the shrapnel effect of most other grenades of the time.
-To overcome these faults, various German industries during World War II produced a number of variants that widened the utility and capability of the M24.
+The M24 (75.5 million produced) was, alongside the slightly more common Model 39 grenade (84.2 million produced), the standard hand grenade of the German Wehrmacht during World War II.

-Winter variant (K variant): Stielhandgranate 24 Kalt
+Stielhandgranate 24 Kalt

 During numerous operations of the invasion of the Soviet Union, the Heer found that under freezing conditions the M24's fuse could fail to ignite.

 In response, a variant with a cold-resistant explosive was developed and supplied to most units deployed on the eastern front (especially into present-day Russia).

-During production, the metal charge head was marked with a letter K, for German word Kalt (English: cold).
+During production, the metal charge head was marked with a letter K, signifying its status as the winter variant (Kalt).

-Smoke variant: Nebelhandgranate 39
+Nebelhandgranate 39

 The Wehrmacht lacked a proper smoke grenade to allow infantry to cover advances or retreats, or for assaulting a position.
-A smoke version of the M24, the Nebelhandgranate 39 (English: Fog hand grenade 39), was produced It had a remodeled fuse mechanism and a smoke charge instead of explosive; the smoke emitted from small vents in the underside of the charge head.
-To make it readily distinguishable from an M4 it had large markings on the head and a white band on the handle.
-Later, the handle was textured so they could be told apart by touch.
+A smoke version of the M24 (Nebelhandgranate 39) was produced.

+The Nebelhandgranate 39 had a remodeled fuse mechanism and a smoke charge instead of explosive; the smoke emitted from small vents in the underside of the charge head.

+To make it readily distinguishable from an M4, it had large markings on the head and a white band on the handle.
+Later, the handle was textured so that they could be told apart by touch.